kelnadim87/fiat_stripe/README.md

 gem 'fiat_stripe'
 ```

-You'll need to configure the `stripe` gem like normal.
-Here's an example of how you can write a flexible `config/initializers/stripe.rb` file:
+The gem comes with a default [initializer](https://github.com/fiatinsight/fiat_stripe/blob/master/config/initializers/stripe.rb); but you can write your own, more flexible one in your application at `config/initializers/stripe.rb`.
+For example:

 ```ruby
 require 'stripe'